 So this book takes the form of an alcoholic nightmare, and it set me thinking of the other classic books in this vein.
 On Twitter I asked what other books people would consider classic novels/novellas of alcoholism, in addition to two that sprang readily to my mind: Appointment in Samarra and Under the Volcano.

-So, for no other reason than the sheer pleasure of making lists, I compiled the answers.
 This list stakes no claim to exhaustivity, especially as it includes only a few works written in languages other than English, but I would be glad to include any suggestions readers might have.
 You can leave those in the comments, or on Twitter.

 L’assommoir (1877) – Emile Zola – via @AmateurReader